 Prize money in all above sections.

-This year, for the first time, LUFF will also consider a selection of music videos.
+Since 2021, LUFF will also considers a selection of music videos.

 The reason is that it felt legitimate to give money to every selected feature film.
 We don’t have much to offer, but even divided by five, this is always very welcome.
 Obviously, it is not possible to apply the same principle to the short films.